 Experience the Mountain National Parks

-The oldest adventure tourism destination in Western Canada is still one of the best.
+The oldest adventure travel destination in Western Canada is still one of the best.
 Banff National Park has all sorts of opportunities to get intimate with the Canadian wilderness.
 Regular shuttles from the Calgary airport make it easy to get to Banff and from here most of the best day trips are another shuttle or short rental car trip away.
-A hike up Tunnel Mountain, right behind town, provides a great viewpoint to get oriented and is one of western Canada’s classic hikes.
+A hike up Tunnel Mountain, right behind town, provides a great viewpoint to get oriented and is one of western Canada's classic hikes.
 It’s popular with locals, so it’s usually packed for easy walking.
 Another best winter hike in Banff is a walk into the ice magic of Johnson Canyon.
 This is an easy DIY destination, but several tour companies run half day trips past the frozen waterfalls and rime covered rock walls.

 In my opinion, Jasper National Park’s equivalent, Maligne Canyon, is even better.
 Jasper is about three hours north of Banff via one of the world’s great highways, the Icefields Parkway.
 Cutting high through the mountains with no services and little traffic in winter this route can be treacherous, but it is also spectacular, passing huge glaciers and endless craggy mountains draped in snow.
 It's an intimidating drive alone, so leave it to a pro from Sun Dog Tour Company.
 They shuttle daily back and forth between the towns, stopping a few times along the way at the best viewpoints.
 It’s a relaxing and easy way to make the trip.